venkatsaipalla/React-Js/Gallery App/README.md

-In this project, let's build a **Gallery App** by applying the concepts we have learned till now.
+In this project, is build a **Gallery App** by applying the reactJs concepts.

 ### Refer to the image below: